Victoria Wilson-James: Career

 In 1988, she released her first single "I Want You in My Movie" on Risin' Records.
-In 1990, Jazzie B recruited Wilson-James to join British music group Soul II Soul after the departure of their previous members Rose Windross, Doreen Waddell, and Caron Wheeler.
-In May 1990, Soul II Soul released the second single "A Dream's a Dream", which featured Wilson-James on lead vocals; from their album Vol. II: 1990 – A New Decade.
-The song peaked in the top-ten on the UK Singles Chart.
+In 1990, Jazzie B recruited Wilson-James to join British music group Soul II Soul after the departure of their previous members.
+In May 1990, Soul II Soul released the second single "A Dreams a Dream", which featured Wilson-James on lead vocals; from their album Vol. II: 1990 – A New Decade.
+The song peaked in the top-ten of the UK Singles Chart.
 In the same month, Soul II Soul released their second album Vol. II: 1990 – A New Decade, which peaked at number one on the UK Albums Chart.
 The album also became certified gold-status in the United Kingdom.
 Wilson-James also toured with the group in the summer of 1990.
 One of their concerts was recorded at Brixton Academy and released in September 1990 titled A New Decade: Live from Brixton Academy.
 Following the conclusion of the tour, she left to pursue a solo career.

-In late 1980, she began recording her first album, which would be produced by fellow Soul II Soul members Jazzie B and Nellee Hooper.
+In late 1990, she began recording her first album, which would be produced by fellow Soul II Soul member Jazzie B and composer and musical director Michael J McEvoy.
 On March 26, 1991, she released her first album Perseverance, which peaked at number 55 on Billboard's R&B Albums chart.
 In March 1991, the album's lead single "Through" was released and peaked at number 22 on Billboard's Hot R&B/Hip-Hop Songs chart.
 She also promoted the album by performing on various musical variety shows including The Party Machine with Nia Peeples, Soul Train, The Word, and Video Soul.
 In July 1991, she released the second single "Bright Lights", which peaked at number 83 on the R&B Songs chart.
 The album's final single "One World" was released in late 1991.

-In 1993, she became the front woman for techno-pop band The Shamen.
-In 1995, they released their first album together called Axis Mutatis, which peaked at number 27 on the UK Album chart.
-The album spawned the singles "Destination Eschaton" and "Transamazonia", which peaked in the top-thirty on the UK Singles Chart.
+In 1993, she became the front woman for techno-pop band the Shamen.
+In 1995, they released their first album together called Axis Mutatis, which peaked at number 27 on the UK Albums Chart.
+The album spawned the singles "Destination Eschaton" and "Transamazonia", which peaked in the top-thirty of the UK Singles Chart.
 The final single "Heal (The Separation)" peaked at number 31 on the UK Singles Chart.
-In September 1996, the group released an album titled Hempton Manor.
-Shortly after the album, the group went on hiatus.